What is a mammogram?

 to keep the radiation level as low as possible.
 It also helps take the best picture

 of your breast tissue.
 You may feel some pain or discomfort during this time.

-- The technologist will take 2 pictures of each breast at different angles.
-He or she
+The technologist will take 2 pictures of each breast at different angles.
+They will

 look at the images.
-He or she will make sure they are clear and that no more pictures
+They will make sure they are clear and that no more pictures are

 The mammogram itself is not painful.
 But you may feel discomfort or pain when your